aflores255/DragonNFTCollection/README.md

 # 🎨 DragonNFTCollection

 ## 📌 **Description**
 The **DragonNFTCollection** is a Solidity-based smart contract for an ERC-721 NFT collection.
-It allows users to mint unique NFTs until the maximum supply is reached.
+It allows users to mint unique NFTs until the maximum supply is reached (only one per wallet).
 The contract is built using **OpenZeppelin** for security and standard compliance and tested with **Foundry**.

 You can see an example of the deployed contract here: https://arbiscan.io/address/0xaffc28fd8dbdfbd17e6d47a98aa2b7a73ae39c33